 Week 4: Make It Permanent

 The last week is about turning the challenge into a default.
 Stop thinking about waking up.
 The systems do the work.
-Most people feel a noticeable energy difference by week three.
+Many people feel a noticeable energy difference by week three.
 By week four, snoozing feels physically wrong.
 You are done.

 - Drop the alarm tone you hated.
 Pick something less startling now that the habit is built.